robulouski/voidy-bootstrap/README.rst

 ``CUSTOM_ARTICLE_PRECONTENT``
-  Template fragment that will be inserted just before the start of the article body text, after any headers, image and standfirst.
+  Template fragment that will be inserted just before the start of the article body text (after any headers, image and standfirst).

-``CUSTOM_ARTICLE_PREFIX``
-  Template fragment that will be inserted before the article headers .

 ``CUSTOM_ARTICLE_FOOTERS`` and ``CUSTOM_PAGE_FOOTERS``
   List of templates that will included at the bottom of articles/pages, after the body text but before the comments.
 Can be used to configure any appropriate content, like sharing buttons, taglist, etc.

-``CUSTOM_HEADER_*``
-  Add custom content after the site headers (before any content columns) based on page type, which can be: INDEX, ARTICLE, PAGE, CATEGORY, TAG, ARCHIVES.

 ``CUSTOM_FOOTER``
   Footer template to be included by ``base.html``.
 Anything here